 Brought to light by the granddaddy of all surf travel movies ‘Endless Summer’, Senegal has had its world-class waves exposed and made famous, but it’s still not attracted the same crowds as Morocco further north.

-Dakar has numerous other breaks, lefts and rights, with a year-round consistency that is hard to compete with.
-A warning though, many of the spots are rife with sea-urchins and they are total bastards to the experienced and uninitiated alike.
+If you catch it on a Friday you’ll see crowds streaming towards it down the hill for prayers.
+Just don’t get too distracted by the view; going over the falls here can be unforgiving.Dakar has numerous other breaks, lefts and rights, with a year-round consistency that is hard to compete with.
+There’s also a few interesting surf options within a few hours drive in each direction.
+A warning though, many of the spots host an abundance of sea-urchins and they’re a pain in the foot for many.
 Some good reef boots will be a solid investment and always watch your step in the shallows.

 What to do in Dakar when you’re not surfingOff-days give you numerous non-surf options and the nightlife, particularly on the last weekend of each month, is outstanding.
 There’s the Lac Ros north east of the city, a salt lake that has a pink hue on account of red pigmented algae; it’s an otherworldly place.

 The lake has a small community of salt miners and if you want to tread the waters like them you need to cover your skin in shea butter.
 This will protect your skin against corrosion and plenty of it can be found in the central markets of Dakar.

-Here, West Africa’s history will hit you like a stomach punch.
+A short ferry trip away from the city will take you to Île de Gorée, a 45 acre island off the main harbour.
+The tree-lined, sun dappled cobbles and lively artistic community contrasts with its past as an outpost of the slave trade.Here, West Africa’s history will hit you like a stomach punch.
 The Maison des Esclaves or ‘House of Slaves’ has been preserved as a historical monument.
 It housed cells for men, women and children as well as a loading dock that faces out to sea; it’s a deeply upsetting, brutally heavy but important place.